Updated July 5, 2022

 What are discretionary earnings?
 It is NOT the profit or loss that you show Uncle Sam on your tax return.
 To put it delicately, almost all business owners run some expenses through the business that are not — a’hem – absolutely necessary to the operation of the business.

 Practically all retail businesses will appraise for somewhere between 1.5 to 3 times discretionary earnings plus inventory at cost.
-Exactly where in this range that a specific business will fall depends on the size and type of the retail shop plus its revenue trends.
+Exactly where in this range a specific business will fall depends on the size and type of the retail shop, its location, plus its revenue trends.

 The second method of estimating the value of a business is less accurate.
 This method applies a percentage to the operation’s annual gross revenue to approximate value.
 This method of appraisal assumes the business is earning the average bottom line profit for its peer group.
 That’s a big assumption!